gorakhargosh/watchdog/docs/source/introduction.rst

 * Cross-platform Python API library for monitoring file system changes.
-* Suite of shell utilities that monitor file system changes and execute other shell commands as response.
+* Suite of shell utilities that monitor file system changes and execute other shell commands in response.

 Installation information: